ishakgunacar/ai-case-study/README.md

 ## Results

 VideaHealth is the #1 dental AI for Dental Service Organizations and clinicians across the U.S.; This is due to their product's accuracy when it comes to detection [11].
 They are at the forefront of the AI revolution in dentistry [9].
-As mentioned before, their mission is to help providers serve 1 billion patients globally with artificial intelligence.
+As mentioned before, their mission is to help providers serve 1 billion patients globally with AI.

 It uses a few metrics to ensure its success, the growth in annual net production of a dental practice (i.e. dental office) (12% growth); growth in production of restorative (12% growth), periodontal (19% growth), treatment plan acceptance, and the increases the detection of dental disease, while decreasing false-positive detection [9].
 VideaHealth has shown through their studies that their AI product can reduce the missed instance of cavities by 43%, while reducing false diagnoses by 15%, leading to better patient care, better provider-patient trust, and a more confident feeling provider [10].